-The Productivity Solutions Grant (PSG) offers financial relief to businesses with great ideas but lack the financial muscle to bring them to life.
+The Productivity Solutions Grant (PSG) offers financial relief to businesses with great ideas but lacks the financial muscle to bring them to life.

 The government introduced this grant program to support small business owners held back by financial constraints.
 It seeks to help SMEs in Singapore upgrade their capabilities.

 Unlike other grants offered in the country, the Productivity Solutions Grant (PSG) tends to be more focused.
 It’s what small business owners use to drill down to specific capabilities.